Loch Ewe, Scotland

 Olivia is recovering from a traumatic event five years earlier, when she is summoned to the bedside of her dying aunt, Dorothy.
 Shortly afterwards, she learns that her aunt has left her a large sum of money.
 She also receives a letter with a startling revelation.
 From Morocco to London to the south of France, this is the story of one woman’s journey to make her life whole again.

-Chergui’s Child is available on kindle from Amazon:
+Chergui’s Child is available on kindle and paperback versions from Amazon:

 What reviewers are saying about Chergui’s Child: